ludeeus/aiogithubapi/README.md

 5. Ensure all tests passes with `make test`
 6. Ensure 100% coverage with `make coverage`
 7. Commit your work, and push it to GitHub
-8. Create a PR against the `master` branch
+8. Create a PR against the `main` branch